 You might note that the headline below says “10 Great Books…” and I only included 7 in this clip.
 I didn’t want to give it all away.

 You really should go to her website to read the whole post.
 Click the headline link to get there.

 We live in a time when there’s no shortage of great reading options for home educators.
 I’m incredibly grateful for that because that’s exactly where we turned when we began homeschooling.
 We turned to our local library and researched diligently to prepare for our journey.
 Since then, I’ve continued to turn to books for homeschooling parents […]

 Your son asks you a question.
 “What are those two buses, Daddy?”
 You tell him that they are two very different kinds of buses. ” How are the different?” he asks.
 You explain that on the first bus are prisoners who are being taken to jail.
 On the second bus are students who are being taken to school.
 “But how is that different?” your son asks.
 That’s what I’m asking, too.

 You tell your son that the men on the first bus are required to get on that bus.
-Then your son asks you if the students on the yellow bus have a choice in the matter.
-You think about it. […]
+Then your son asks you if the students on […]